waydabber/BetterDisplay/README.md

 ## Features

-- Native XDR brightness upscaling - works with Apple XDR displays (built-in or external) and provides full unlock for the entire brightness range with no strings attached - no clipped or overblown HDR videos, full native sliders compatibility, no extra CPU/GPU usage. *
 - [Reach the full brightness potential of your XDR or HDR display](https://github.com/waydabber/BetterDisplay/wiki/XDR-and-HDR-brightness-upscaling) - XDR brightness upscale to 1600 nits, external HDR display brightness upscale also supported.
-Color table (Apple Silicon Macs) and Metal (Apple Silicon and Intel) methods are now both supported. *
+Native XDR (Apple Silicon, Intel), color table (Apple Silicon Macs) and Metal (Apple Silicon and Intel) methods are now both supported. *
+- Native brightness upscaling for Apple XDR displays (built-in or external) - provides full unlock for the entire brightness range with no strings attached - no clipped or overblown HDR videos, full native sliders compatibility, no extra CPU/GPU usage. *
 - [Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays](https://github.com/waydabber/BetterDisplay/wiki/Fully-scalable-HiDPI-desktop) using native smooth scaling (displays with notch, HDR, HDCP, high refresh rate fully supported)! *
 - BetterDisplay is the only app currently with DDC control for all modern Macs (full DDC support for all Apple Silicon Macs including the M1 built-in HDMI ports, and 2018 mini built-in HDMI port) - DDC features are completely free for personal users without limitation.
 - EDID override support for both Intel and Apple Silicon Macs! *